bake/space-schnablis/README.md

 For example of this, erm, ball only the left half should be visible.
-That's why there are five (its height) individual calls to `pushColors` with six colors each (now that I think of it, my functions should probably be snake cased).
+That's why there are five (its height) individual calls to `pushColors` with six colors each (now that I think of it, my functions should probably be camel cased).